Getting Started With NemoClaw: Install, Onboard, and Avoid the Obvious Mistakes

 nemoclaw onboard

--> plugin resolves blueprint
+-> plugin resolves the required blueprint

--> blueprint is verified
+-> blueprint signature and version is verified

--> blueprint plans resources
+-> blueprint plans the necessary system resources

--> OpenShell CLI creates sandbox and policies
+-> OpenShell CLI creates the Docker sandbox and applies policies

--> OpenClaw runs inside the sandbox
+-> OpenClaw is injected and runs inside the isolated sandbox

-This is actually good news for users.
+This architecture is actually excellent news for users and system administrators.

 ## What Success Looks Like

-Example commands include:
+Example commands to manage your new environment include:

 ```bash